 The operator looks simpler in complex variables: setting $Z= X+ iY$, one gets

 and

-Under this form, it is easier to check the eigenvalues for $\LL_p$, since the actions of the operator on the highest degree term of a polynomial is diagonal, and we se that, for any degree $p$, the highest degree part of any eigenvector is a monomial, say $Z^q\bar Z^r$, for which the eigenvalue is -and the same use of complex variables gives that the eigenvalue corresponding to a polynomial whose highest degree term is $Z^p\bar Z^{q}$ is $ -3(q+r)(q+r+4p+2)-(q-r)^2$.
+Under this form, it is easier to check the eigenvalues for $\LL_p$, since the action of the operator on the highest degree term of a polynomial is diagonal, and we see that, for any degree $p$, the highest degree part of any eigenvector is a monomial, say $Z^q\bar Z^r$, and the same use of complex variables gives that the eigenvalue corresponding to a polynomial whose highest degree term is $Z^p\bar Z^{q}$ is $-3(q+r)(q+r+4p+2)-(q-r)^2$.

-Once again, as it is the case whenever the boundary is degree $4$, the density measure $\det(G)^{-1/2}$ is an admissible solution, and this corresponds to a Laplace operator for a metric which has $0$ scalar curvature.
+Once again, as it is the case whenever the boundary is degree $4$, the density measure $\det(G)^{-1/2}$ is an admissible solution, and this corresponds to a Laplace operator for a metric which has zero scalar curvature.
 We may represent this operator from a Euclidean Laplacian in dimension 2.
-For this choice of the measure, one has $\LL_{-1/2}(Z)= -4Z$, and if we identify $\bR^2$ with the complex plane $\bC$, one may represent this using where $z= x+iy\in \bC$, $1,j, \bar j$ are the three third unit roots (solution of $z^3=1$) and $z_1\cdot z_2$ is the euclidean scalar product $\Re(z_1\bar z_2)$.
-One may directly check the $\LL_{-1/2}$ is the image of $\Delta_{\bR^2}$ through $Z$.
-(The interior of the deltoid is indeed the image of $\bR^2$ through $Z$.)
+For this choice of the measure, one has $\LL_{1/2}(Z)= -4Z$, and if we identify $\bR^2$ with the complex plane $\bC$, one may represent this using